 Celebrating milestones with customers is a chance to boost revenue.
 Key milestones such as birthdays and consumer anniversaries offer another reason to show customers you care about them.

 Research shows that open rates for birthday email campaigns were over three times higher than for mass-promotion mailings sent to the same clients.
-Moreover, open rates for anniversary campaigns were nearly three times as high: 34.4% vs. 12.9%.
+Moreover, open rates for anniversary campaigns were nearly three times as high: 34.4 percent vs. 12.9 percent.